 \subsection{Triangular maps}

-While there exists an infinite number of transport maps that can push forward one distribution to another, one convenient structure is the \textit{Knothe-Rosenblatt} (KR) \textit{rearrangement}~\citep{Rosenblatt1952RemarksTransformation}.
+While there exist an infinite number of transport maps that can push forward one distribution to another, one convenient structure is provided by the \textit{Knothe--Rosenblatt} (KR) \textit{rearrangement}~\citep{Rosenblatt1952RemarksTransformation}.
 The KR map $\SKR$ is a lower-triangular function of the form

 where the $k$th map component function $S_{k}\colon\mathbb{R}^k\rightarrow\mathbb{R}$ depends only on the first $k$ inputs of $\w$ and $S_k(w_1,\dots,w_{k-1},w_{k})$ is monotone increasing in $w_{k}$ for all $(w_1,\dots,w_{k-1}) \in \mathbb{R}^{k-1}$.
 These structural properties not only guarantee that $\SKR$ is invertible, but also that the determinant of the map's Jacobian in Equation~\ref{eq:change_of_variables} can be evaluated efficiently as the product of its diagonal entries, i.e., $\det \nabla S = \prod_{k=1}^{K} \frac{dS_k}{dw_k}$.
 If $p$ is fully supported on $\mathbb{R}^K$, the KR rearrangement is also the unique transport map with the form given in Equation~\ref{eq:decomposed_S} that satisfies $S^\sharp\eta = p$~\citep{Bogachev2005TriangularMeasures}.